-Good PMO reports will allow you to discern the current state in the project environment quickly.
-Decision-makers should see at first sight what needs to be decided.
-This article deals with the optimization of PMO reports in the context of modern, IT-supported reporting.
+Good PMO reporting with the right PMO reports will allow you to discern the current state in your project environment quickly.
+Decision-makers should see at first sight what they have to decide.
+This can save valuable time and effort.
+This article gives you key tips for optimizing your PMO reports in the context of modern, IT-supported reporting.

-- Requirements for PMO Reports in Project and Portfolio Management
+- Requirements for PMO reports in project management

 Let us begin with who is responsible for the contents of reports.